astambi/React-Online-Store/README.md

 - All Orders:
   For convenience user's own orders and all orders viewed by the Admin are listed by status: Pending (new orders placed by users), Cancelled orders (either by the user or by an Admin), Approved orders (orders ready for delivery), Delivered orders (orders delivered to the user).

+- Downloading a purchased book:
+  Authorized users can download an e-book they have purchased when the order is finalized (i.e. when the order status is Delivered).

 - Profile:
   Users can view they own profile data (username, email, user roles if any), update or delete their profile.
 The profile provides a collection of user's favourite books and written reviews.